Functions

 geosphere

-geosphere(n::Int,r::T; method=:linear) where T <: Real
+geosphere(n::Int,r::T; method=:linear) where T <: RealReturns a geodesic sphere triangulation

 Description

 This function returns a geodesic sphere triangulation based on the number of refinement iterations n and the radius r.
-Geodesic spheres (aka Buckminster-Fuller spheres) are triangulations of a sphere that have near uniform edge lenghts.
+Geodesic spheres (aka Buckminster-Fuller spheres) are triangulations of a sphere that have near uniform edge lengths.
 The algorithm starts with a regular icosahedron.
 Next this icosahedron is refined n times, while nodes are pushed to a sphere surface with radius r at each iteration.
 Two methods are available, i.e. :linear (default) and :Loop (see also subtri).
 The former features simply linear splitting while the latter features the Loop method which may produce a smoother result.

 hexbox